-Forested mountains and steaming onsen (hot springs) extend across much of central Honshu, a landscape that is particularly captivating in autumn when the koyo (colourful leaves) turn to shades of russet and gold.
+Japan's alpine backbone is all forested mountains and steaming onsen (hot springs) extending across much of central Honshu, a landscape that is particularly captivating in autumn when the koyo (colourful leaves) turn to shades of russet and gold.

 Top itineraries in Japan Alps

 Experience the best Japan has to offer on this 16-day tour, meandering through the modern hi-tech, natural beauty, and the ancient and traditional.
 Start your tour off in one of the most modern, efficient and largest cities in the world - Tokyo.

 Top places to stay in Japan Alps